Maria Makiling: Turning ginger into gold

-In versions where the villager is going home to his wife, he unwisely throws some of the ginger away because it had become too heavy to carry.
+In versions where the villager is a man returning to his ill wife, he unwisely discards some of the magical ginger because it had become too heavy to carry.

-In some versions, the villagers love her all the more for her act of kindness.

-In most, however, greedy villagers break into Maria's garden to see if her other plants were really gold.
-Distressed by the villager's greed, Maria runs away up the mountain, her pristine white clothing soon becoming indistinguishable from the white clouds that play amongst the trees on the upper parts of the mountains.
+Some versions have the humans love her all the more for her act of kindness.
+In other tellings, greedy villagers break into María's garden to see if her other plants are also gold.
+Distressed by this greed, María distances herself from the people by moving higher up the mountain, her pristine white garments indistinguishable from the clouds and mists which would wreathe the summit.

 Spurned lover

 In many other stories, Makiling is characterized as a spurned lover.

 In one story, she fell in love with a hunter who had wandered into her kingdom.
 Soon the two became lovers, with the hunter coming up the mountain every day.
 They promised to love each other forever.
 When Maria discovered that he had met, fell in love with, and married a mortal woman, she was deeply hurt.
 Realizing that she could not trust townspeople because she was so different from them, and that they were just using her, she became angry and refused to give fruits to the trees, let animals and birds roam the forests for hunters to catch, and let fish abound in the lake.
 People seldom saw her, and those times when she could be seen were often only during pale moonlit nights.

 In another version of the story, told by the Philippines' National Hero, Jose Rizal, Maria falls in love with a farmer, whom she then watches over.
 This leads the townspeople say he is endowed with a charm, or mutya, as it is called, that protected him from harm.
 The young man was good at heart and simple in spirit, but also quiet and secretive.
 In particular, he would not say much of his frequent visits into the wood of Maria Makiling.
 But then war came to the land, and army officers came recruiting unmarried young men.
 The man entered an arranged marriage so that he could stay safely in the village.
 A few days before his marriage, he visits Maria one last time.
 "I hope that you were devoted to me," she said sadly, "but you need an earthly love, and you do not have enough faith in me besides.
 I could have protected you and your family."
 After saying this, she disappeared.
 Maria Makiling was never seen by the peasants again, nor was her humble hut ever rediscovered.